jbuckman/jbuckman.github.io/_posts/2022-06-15-the-one-where-i-rebut-gary-marcus.md

 Dr. Marcus's claim that he can find errors in any future GPT is both true and vacuous.
 If we can find adversarial examples for relatively-simple domains like character recognition on greyscale images, of course we can find them for arbitrary behavior on arbitrary text strings.
 Adversarial examples exist for all current models at all scales, and it will be a major breakthrough when somebody discovers how to defeat them; this is deeply connected to the question of why neural networks generalize at all, and I predict it will be approximately as challenging.
-A dedicated error-finder can always find an error.
+Until then, a dedicated error-finder can always find an error.
 As far as I can tell, nobody really doubts this, not even team scaling-is-all-you-need.

 But it *does not follow* from this fact that scaled-up neural models cannot solve tasks like physical or biological reasoning, when "solve" is defined in a reasonable, pragmatic way.